stanbuklovskyi/Over-and-underperformce-detection-in-Chipotle-sales/README.md

 ## Contributing

 Contributions are always welcome!

-See `contributing.md` for ways to get started.

-Please adhere to this project's `code of conduct`.
+Just hit me via the email or LinkedIn mentined above.